sushmita212/Stock_Volatility_Forecasting/README.md

 $$r_t=ln\left(\frac{P_t}{P_{t-1}}\right)$$

 ## Stock data and volatility clustering
 We use stock data from multiple sectors including Finance, ETFs, Healthcare, Technology, and Commodities to enable a more generalized and robust analysis.

+Financial time series data, such as stock returns, often exhibit **volatility clustering** — periods of high volatility tend to be followed by high volatility, and periods of calm tend to persist.
 For each stock, we compute a clustering score to quantify the degree of volatility clustering.
-This is defined as
+This is defined as:
-$\text{Clustering Score} = \sum_{l=1}^5 ACF(r_t^2, lag=l)$
+$\text{Clustering Score} = \sum_{l=1}^5 ACF(r_t^2, lag=l)$,
 where ACF is the autocorrelation function.
 This captures the persistence of volatility, which is characteristic of volatility clustering.

+Volatility clustering violates the assumptions of constant variance in simpler models.

+The GARCH(1,1) model addresses this by modeling the **conditional variance** as a function of past squared returns (recent shocks) and past variances.
+This makes it well-suited for capturing volatility dynamics and forecasting risk in financial markets.

 ## GARCH(1,1) model
 The GARCH(1,1) models the time-varying volatility (variance) of returns.
 The returns are of the form